cheynepierce/SalesforceStyleGuide/README.md

 ####Installed Apps
 Installed apps are meant to be able to be dropped in to an existing implementation, adding functionality.
-Try not to reference components from installed apps in areas outside of the app, as it could make it extremely difficult to un-install the app later on.
+Try not to reference components from installed apps in areas outside of the app, as it can make it extremely difficult to un-install the app later on.